They're not as touchy as you've heard. Here's what to look for and how to care for them.

 Orchids are native to every continent except Antarctica.
 That's good news because it means that for any given setting and environment, there's probably an orchid that will feel at home.
 These beautiful plants may appear to be fragile and delicate, but they're actually quite durable.
 In fact, many orchids are even easy to care for.
 Before you bring one home, though, know what its light and care requirements are so you can give it exactly what it needs.

-Here's what to look for when shopping for one:
+Here's what to look for when shopping for an orchid:

 - Some roots should be visible at the top of the potting mix, and they should be whitish, firm and not moist.
 (As epiphytes, orchids can draw moisture out of the air through their roots.)
 Roots coming out of the bottom of the pot is also not a bad sign; you don't even have to repot it when you get the plant home.